Search This Blog

 Alexander the Great introduced Greek culture making Israel a cultural synchronicity, it lasted well beyond his era!
-Around 160-170 BCE, Judas Maccabeus fought against Greek assimilation, succeeding and finally establishing his family dynasty called the Hasmoneans.
+Jewish communities were also living in Greece since those times!
+However, around 160-170 BCE in Israel, Judas Maccabeus fought against Greek assimilation, succeeding and finally establishing his family dynasty called the Hasmoneans.
 Unfortunately, after internal conflict, it all ended.
 Roman conquest happened.
-Pompey Magnus in 63 BCE marched in and Greek and Roman culture persisted in the area, though often resisted.
+Pompey Magnus in 63 BCE marched in and Greek and Roman culture planted itself firmly, yet still resisted.

 During the Jesus years, cities like Tiberias and Sepphoris existed in Galilee.
-Sepphoris was adorned with Greek architecture and cultural influences, the ruins still exist.
-These were rural people with access to philosophical ideas.
-Stoicism, Aristotelianism, and Platonism would have informed Nazareth, Capernaum and Magdala, differing with the old Rabbinic ways.
-Even figures like Paul of Tarsus and the author of John’s Gospel integrated philosophical themes into their writings.
+Sepphoris was adorned with Greek architecture and cultural influences—the ruins still exist.
+Galileans were rural people with access to philosophical ideas.
+Stoicism, Aristotelianism, and Platonism would have informed Nazareth, Capernaum and Magdala.
+The hellenic worldview integrated with old Rabbinic paradigm.
+Even figures like Paul of Tarsus and the author of John’s Gospel used specific philosophical themes into their writings.

 John 8:32: Jesus’s teaching, 'Then you will know the truth, and the truth will set you free,' parallels Plato’s idea that philosophy liberates the soul (Phaedo 67d).